 Considering how bribery can affect the actions of public officials and have consequences for the general public, the federal government uses multiple strategies to investigate bribery crimes.
 In addition to state and local law enforcement, federal agencies including the Federal Bureau of Investigation (FBI), the Internal Revenue Service (IRS) , the Department of Justice (DOJ) and the SEC.
 When investigating a case, the agencies will spend time gathering as much evidence as they can before approaching a federal prosecutor.
 Therefore, a defendant involved in a bribery scheme may not even realize an investigation is already in progress.
 An investigator could go undercover to try and convince the defendant to agree to a bribery scheme, or convince others involved to cooperate with the prosecution.

 If you have been charged with bribery, or could potentially be linked to a bribery investigation, it is essential to work with an experienced criminal defense attorney with the expertise to defend your rights.
-Protect yourself and your future and contact us today for free consultation.
+Protect yourself and your future and contact us contact us today for free consultation.